humanphysiologylab/ga-meta/docs/config.md

 }
 ```

 `bounds` -- are multipliers that are multiplied by the reference value(refval) of the parameter in legend_constants.
-Then real bounds of parameter "Name" are  [refval*lower, refval*upper].
+Example: real bounds of parameter "Name" are  [refval * lower, refval*upper].
 This is the only obligatory parameter.
 `is_multiplier` -- turns on log-scale if set to `true`.
 `gamma_multiplier` -- mutation amplitude, works along with the global aforementioned `gamma`.